-Proposals 2 and 4 require the affirmative vote of the holders of a majority of the outstanding shares of Common Stock present, in person via the Internet or by proxy, and entitled to vote on the proposal at the Meeting.
+Proposals 2 and 3 require the affirmative vote of the holders of a majority of the outstanding shares of Common Stock present, in person via the Internet or by proxy, and entitled to vote on the proposal at the Meeting.
 Abstentions will be included in the number of votes present and entitled to vote on these proposals and, accordingly, will have the effect of a vote "AGAINST" the proposal.
-Broker nonvotes with respect to these proposals will not be counted as shares present and entitled to vote on these proposals and, accordingly, will not have any effect with respect to the approval of these proposals (other than to reduce the number of affirmative votes required to approve the proposal).
+Broker non-votes with respect to these proposals will not be counted as shares present and entitled to vote on these proposals and, accordingly, will not have any effect with respect to the approval of these proposals (other than to reduce the number of affirmative votes required to approve the proposal).
 However, the Board and the Compensation Committee will review the result of this vote and take it into consideration when making future decisions regarding executive compensation.
-Although the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 is not required to be submitted to a vote of stockholders, the Audit Committee believes that it is appropriate as a matter of policy to request that the stockholders ratify the appointment of the Company's independent registered public accounting firm.
+Although the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 is not required to be submitted to a vote of stockholders, the Audit Committee believes that it is appropriate as a matter of policy to request that the stockholders ratify the appointment of the Company's independent registered public accounting firm.
 If the stockholders do not ratify the appointment, which requires the affirmative vote of a majority of the outstanding shares of Common Stock present, in person via the Internet or by proxy, and entitled to vote on the proposal at the Meeting, the Board will consider the selection of another independent registered public accounting firm.
-Proposal 3 requires the holders of the outstanding shares of Common Stock present, in person or by proxy, and entitled to vote on the proposal at the Meeting to choose among alternatives of "three years," "two years," "one year" or "Abstain."
-The choice receiving the highest number of votes cast will be considered our stockholders' preference for the frequency of the stockholders' non-binding, advisory vote concerning executive compensation.
-Broker non-votes with respect to these proposals will not be counted as shares present and entitled to vote on these proposals and, accordingly, will not have any effect with respect to the approval of these proposals (other than to reduce the number of affirmative votes required to approve the proposal).
-The votes with respect to the executive compensation and the frequency of the stockholder advisory vote on executive compensation are not binding on the Company, the Board or the Compensation Committee of the Board (the "Compensation Committee").
-However, the Board and the Compensation Committee will review the results of these votes and take them into consideration when making future decisions regarding executive compensation and the frequency of the stockholder advisory vote on executive compensation.

-Of the shares of Common Stock outstanding on the Record Date, 1,022,826 shares (or approximately 2.2%) were beneficially owned by directors and executive officers of the Company.
-Each of the directors and executive officers have informed the Company that they will vote "FOR" the election of the Board's nominees named herein, "FOR" the approval of executive compensation, "FOR" a stockholder advisory vote on executive compensation every ONE year and "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Of the shares of Common Stock outstanding on the Record Date, 1,093,048 shares (or approximately 2.4%) were beneficially owned by directors and executive officers of the Company.
+Each of the directors and executive officers have informed the Company that they will vote "FOR" the election of the Board's nominees named herein, "FOR" the approval of executive compensation and "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.

 Organizations holding Common Stock in "street name" that are members of a stock exchange are required by the rules of the applicable stock exchange to transmit the proxy materials to the beneficial owner of the Common Stock and to solicit voting instructions with respect to the matters submitted to the stockholders.
 If the organization has not received instructions from the beneficial owner by the date specified in the statement accompanying such proxy materials, the organization may give or authorize the giving of a proxy to vote the Common Stock in its discretion as to "routine" matters, but not as to "non-routine" matters.
 When an organization is unable to vote a client's shares on a proposal, the missing votes are referred to as "broker non-votes."
-If you hold Common Stock in "street name" and you fail to instruct the organization that holds your shares as to how to vote such shares, that organization may, in its discretion, vote such Common Stock "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023, which is considered a routine matter, but not with respect to the election of the nominees to the Board, the advisory vote on executive compensation, or the advisory vote on the frequency of such vote on executive compensation, each of which is considered a non-routine matter.
+If you hold Common Stock in "street name" and you fail to instruct the organization that holds your shares as to how to vote such shares, that organization may, in its discretion, vote such Common Stock "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024, which is considered a routine matter, but not with respect to the election of the nominees to the Board or the advisory vote on executive compensation, each of which is considered a non-routine matter.